leonschreuder/vim-grand/README.md

 This is a Vim plugin for Android development using Gradle as a build system, supporting Robolectric Unit Testing.
-It is based on the excellent [hsanson/vim-android](https://github.com/hsanson/vim-android) plugin, except that it is be written mostly in ruby, is unit tested, and is aimed at using it with the Gradle build system only.
+It is based on the excellent [hsanson/vim-android](https://github.com/hsanson/vim-android) plugin, except that it is be written mostly in ruby, is unit tested, and exclusively supports the Gradle build system.
 If you'd like to use ant/maven, or don't need unit-testing, maybe hsanson's plugin will do the trick.

 BREAKING CHANGES!
 --------------------------------------------------------------------------------

-This plugin is still pre-1.0, so you might expect I will shuffle stuff around.
-But since I've completely rewritten the plugin things might inexplicably stop to work.
-Here's what's changed:
+Since I've completely rewritten the plugin, things might inexplicably stop to work.
+Here's what I've changed:

 - The plugin is now written in ruby in stead of python (liked it better).
 - Calling `gradle ouputPaths` now writes to a different output file.